tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The handshake can be thought of as having three phases, indicated in the diagram above.

-Key Exchange: establish shared keying material and select the cryptographic parameters.
+- Key Exchange: Establish shared keying material and select the cryptographic parameters.
 Everything after this phase is encrypted.

-Server Parameters: establish other handshake parameters (whether the client is authenticated, application layer protocol support, etc.)
+- Server Parameters: Establish other handshake parameters.
+   (whether the client is authenticated, application layer protocol support, etc.)

-Authentication: authenticate the server (and optionally the client) and provide key confirmation and handshake integrity.
+- Authentication: Authenticate the server (and optionally the client) and provide key confirmation and handshake integrity.

 In the Key Exchange phase, the client sends the ClientHello